fjp/fjp.github.io/collections/_posts/ros/2020-03-13-ros-controls.md

 ### Setting up a Robot

-First ROS control is split into two parts.
+ROS control is split into two parts.
 First there is the robot hardware abstraction, which is used to communicate with the hardware.
 It provides resources like joints and it also handles resource conflicts.
 On the other hand, we have controllers.
-They don't talk directly to hardware and they require resources that are provided by the hardware abstraction.
+They talk to the hardware through the hardware interface and they require resources that are provided by the hardware abstraction.

 <figure>
     <a href="/assets/ros/ros-control/controllers-vs-hardware-abstraction.png"><img src="/assets/ros/ros-control/controllers-vs-hardware-abstraction.png"></a>